ruobaole/leetcode-note/round2/r2_02_stack.md

+# 0. NOTES

+- monotonic queue and stack

 # 1. Valid Parenthesis (l.
 20)

 Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.

 An input string is valid if: